StrawberryShortyCake/flask-warbler/tickets.md

 # User

+1. DONE A DB THROWS AN INTEGRITY ERROR AND WE ALREADY CAUGHT:
-1. fix signup class method to raise IntegrityError for not a unique username or email
+- fix signup class method to raise IntegrityError for not a unique username or email

 2. Fix logout route in app.py (view function)
     - Explore if g.user is a global user and we can use that to log out